 The Alps Mountaineering Outback is one comfy camping mattress, and if you couldn't care less about weight and packability, this is the mattress to get.
-It's more comfortable than the Editors' Choice Award-winning Exped MegaMat 10 because it has more foam, it's thicker, and there's more room to roll around.
-It's also over $100 cheaper than the MegaMat.
 The vast expanse of this mat makes it less versatile though, and if you're tent camping, you'll need a really big tent.
 While the manufacturer price is $180, we see it at most retailers for $130 or less.
 This makes it the best pad the money that we tested and winner of our Best Buy Award.
 If you want an even better mat for just a little more, check the Editors' Choice award-winning REI Co-op Camp Dreamer XL.

 Cons: Big packed size, hard get in its stuff sack, heavy

 Manufacturer: ALPS Mountaineering